Monetization Audit: Mid-Core Gacha RPG

 ◆ The Teardown

-- Score your game live across all 14 revenue dimensions
+- Score your key revenue dimensions live on the call

 - Identify the highest-impact experiment for your store

-- Walk away with an Opportunity Index and priority #1
+- Walk away with a clear priority #1 before the call ends